Personal Injury Lawyers

 Call the attorneys who offer personal attention and get big results

 Trucks can be seen on the streets and highways of the Greater Toronto Area every single day.
 Most of the time, we barely notice them as they carry cargo and make deliveries.
 When there’s an accident involving a truck, people can be left seriously injured.
-The experienced truck accident attorneys at Smitiuch Injury Law fight for victims.
+The experienced truck accident attorneys at Smitiuch Injury Law fight for injury victims in Etobicoke and throughout the GTA.

 What happens after a truck accident?